lindonroberts/academic-website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a lecturer at the School of Mathematics and Statistics, University of Sydney.
+I am a lecturer and ARC DECRA Fellow at the School of Mathematics and Statistics, University of Sydney.
 My research interests are in numerical analysis and data science, particularly nonconvex and derivative-free optimization.

 Details of my CV, publications, talks and software are below (or look at [Google Scholar](https://scholar.google.co.uk/citations?user=s8Xj5BgAAAAJ) and [Github](https://github.com/lindonroberts)).
 For general optimization resources, see below or my [nonlinear optimization resources](opt/) page.

 **Recent news:**

+- (Mar-23) New paper [*Model Construction for Convex-Constrained Derivative-Free Optimization*](https://arxiv.org/abs/2403.14960).
+This develops an approximation theory for quadratic interpolation in general convex-constrained sets, extending [earlier work on linear interpolation](https://doi.org/10.1137/21M1460971).
 - (Feb-23) Our paper [*Non-Uniform Smoothness for Gradient Descent*](https://openreview.net/pdf?id=17ESEjETbP) with [Albert Berahas](https://aberahas.engin.umich.edu/) (University of Michigan) and [Fred Roosta](https://people.smp.uq.edu.au/FredRoosta/) (University of Queensland) has been accepted by Transactions on Machine Learning Research.
 - (Feb-23) I will be speaking about the paper [*Dynamic Bilevel Learning with Inexact Line Search*](https://arxiv.org/abs/2308.10098) as an invited speaker for the first [SigmaOpt workshop](https://www.mathematics.org.au/sys/pages/plain.php?page_id=25&conf_id=61).
 - (Jan-23) Happy to receive a [CNRS International Emerging Actions](https://international.cnrs.fr/en/actualite/appel-iea-2023/) grant with [Clément Royer](https://www.lamsade.dauphine.fr/~croyer/) (Université Paris Dauphine-PSL) to work on random subspace methods for DFO.